fcamblor/oh-my-zsh-agnoster-fcamblor/README.md

 For Mac users, I highly recommend iTerm 2 + Solarized Dark

+# Install
+Set agnoster-two-lines theme in your .zshrc
+Run ``apply`` script to copy theme to your oh-my-zsh folder

 # Compatibility

 **NOTE:** In all likelihood, you will need to install a [Powerline-patched font](https://github.com/Lokaltog/powerline-fonts) for this theme to render correctly.